divertom/DocumentAgent/README.md

 # Document Agent - Refactored Architecture

-This project has been refactored to separate concerns between generic web content scraping and OSHA-specific document processing.
+This project has been refactored to separate concerns between generic web content scraping, PDF processing, and OSHA-specific document processing.

 ## Architecture Changes